cypherstack/stack_wallet/docs/building.md

 ### Dependencies
 XCode, Homebrew and several homebrew packages, Rust, and Flutter are required for Mac development with the Flutter SDK.
 Multiple IDEs may work, but Android Studio is recommended.

 Download and install Xcode at https://developer.apple.com/xcode/, register your device (Mac or iPhone), and enable developer mode for your device as applicable.
+After installing XCode, make sure commandline tools are installed with `xcode-select --install`.

 Download and install [Homebrew](https://brew.sh/).
 The following command can install it via script:
 ```